-After a few months, results didn’t seem to be that great, so Monique moved the SEO work to another UK company who had been calling her.
+After a few months, the results didn’t seem to be that great, so Monique moved the SEO work to another UK company that had been calling her.

 All in all, Monique’s Aero Pets website redesign, SEO and online marketing were a spectacular mess.

 When we came to try and discover what the two SEO companies had done so wrong to cause her ranks to drop, we had some real problems getting some information to work with.
 Normally, we have access to the hosting server’s stats, Google Analytics or Google Webmaster Tools but this time, we had none of those.
 The first SEO company had been sending Aero Pets a monthly Google Analytics report on her website visits when they were doing work for them, so we knew that there was an account set up.
 It was also still installed in the website the second SEO company built.
 However, despite repeated requests to them, we never got any access to the account or even a reply from either company.
 By this point, the second SEO company’s website was even offline!
 Things were not looking good.